WasmCert/WasmCert-Coq/README.md

 The quotes from the WebAssembly standard (starting with `std-doc`) are (C) their respective authors.
 The files located in `src/Parray` are adapted from the Rocq kernel and therefore licensed under GNU LPGL 2.1 - see `src/Parray/LICENSE.LGPL`.

-The current project formalises Wasm version 2.0 with the following deltas:
+The current project formalises Wasm version 2.0 with the following additions:
 - [+] Subtyping systems (from the future funcref/GC extension proposals);
-- [+] Tail-call;
+- [+] Tail-call.

-- [-] SIMD.
+SIMD execution is implemented via the corresponding evaluation functions in the reference implementations.
+The Rocq mechanisation uses opauqe opcodes (from the binary format) for parsing the SIMD instructions and handling their execution.

 A large part of the old Wasm 1.0 formalisation has been published at [FM'21](https://link.springer.com/chapter/10.1007/978-3-030-90870-6_4), with many additions to the repository since then.